 It will vary according to the flight characteristics of the aircraft.
-A large loop is not graded any higher or lower than a small loop, but any variation to the radius will downgrade these figures b.
+A large loop is not graded any higher or lower than a small loop, but any variation to the radius will downgrade these figures

+- b.
 All radii are to be constant.
 Each visible variation in the radii in a loop or part loop is to be downgraded by one (1) point.

-c.
+Flight path without any radius (straight line or "flat spot"), is deducted at one point per occurrence. - c.
 Where radii of part loops within these figures are required to be the same and they are not, a downgrade of one (1) point is to be applied for each mismatch.